 There are more than a handful of types of audits.
 Let's take a look at some of them, as each relies on audit skills to perform.
 Understanding the differences between an internal audit and an external audit is crucial for ensuring comprehensive financial reviews.

-Someone within an organisation performs an internal audit to help stakeholders and executives get a clear picture of the company's financial status.
+Someone within an organization performs an internal audit to help stakeholders and executives get a clear picture of the company's financial status.
 For example, internal audits are typically commissioned to review policy and legal compliance, operations, processes, and financing accounting.

 External audits are carried out by third parties.
 They review an organization's financial statements and reports to ensure they comply with accounting standards and laws.
 In most instances, external audits are more complex than internal audits.